translate/l10n-guide/docs/guide/preparing_files_for_wordfast.rst

 Here's how we do it:

-- In MS Word, press Ctrl+H (the find/replace box).
+- In MS Word, press :kbd:`Ctrl+H` (the find/replace box).
 Click "More" to open advanced features.
 - Placing your cursor in the Find box, type ``(\<\!ENTITY)(*)(\")``.
 - Place your cursor in the Replace box, and type ``\1\2\3``.
-- Make sure your cursor is still in the Replace box, then click Format -> Styles, and select tw4winExternal from the list
+- Make sure your cursor is still in the Replace box, then click :menuselection:`Format --> Styles`, and select tw4winExternal from the list
 - Select "Use Wildcards", and click "Replace all"
 - Then, place your cursor in the Find box, and type ``">``.
 - In the Replace box, remove everything (it must be empty).
 Check that the